 Winter Camper Award

-Scouts, Venturers, and adult leaders who camp "under canvas" at least 4 non-consecutive nights between December 1 and March 30 can earn the Garden State Council Winter Camper award!
+Scouts, Venturers, and adult leaders who camp “under canvas” at least 4 nights between December 1 and March 30 can earn the Garden State Council Winter Camper award!
+Nights spent outdoors do not need to be consecutive, but the daytime activities associated with the campout should be mostly outside as well.
 This special Council Shoulder Patch changes every year!
+Click the button below for all of the details and the submission form.
+The special patch is available for purchase from the Council office.